Lilly to invest additional $5.3B in Lebanon research and innovation district

 The new $5.3 billion expansion brings Lilly’s total investment at the LEAP Research and Innovation District in Lebanon to $9 billion.

+“We’re basically adding to the scope of the site we were originally announced by almost a factor of three,” Ricks said.

-Ricks says the additional investment will add to the company’s capacity to manufacture pharmaceutical ingredients for its latest type 2 diabetes and obesity drugs.
+He says the additional investment will add to the company’s capacity to manufacture pharmaceutical ingredients for its latest Type 2 diabetes and obesity drugs.

-Lilly also plans to create another 200 new, full-time jobs for highly skilled workers, such as scientists, engineers, lab technicians, and operating personnel, bringing the company’s total planned new jobs at LEAP to 900.

-“This multi-site campus will make our latest medicines, support pipeline growth and leverage the latest technology and automation for maximum efficiency, safety and quality control.
-Importantly, we are investing in our home state of Indiana, creating high-wage, advanced manufacturing, engineering and science jobs for hundreds of current and future Hoosier families,” Ricks said in a release.
+The expansion will allow the company to make even more of its new weight-loss drugs, which was one of the reasons for the massive $5 billion addition to the original project.
+“We can’t meet the demand that’s there,” Ricks said.

+Ricks says Lilly is also trying to prevent people from using knock-off versions of their weight-loss drugs, Mounjaro and Zepbound, that contain tirzepatide.
+“People buying illicit material, mostly from Asian labs, that are imported, that we don’t even know is tirzepatide.
+That’s quite a dangerous thing to do.
+We don’t encourage it, so what we need to do is step up and make more.”

-In May 2022, Lilly first announced its plans to invest $2.1 billion and create up to 500 new jobs at LEAP.
+In May 2022, Lilly first announced its plans to invest $2.1 billion and create up to 500 new jobs in Lebanon.
 At the Lebanon groundbreaking in April 2023, Lilly announced an additional $1.6 billion investment and 200 new jobs at the Boone County site.

+At the Lebanon site, Lilly also plans to create another 200 full-time jobs for highly skilled workers, such as scientists, engineers, lab technicians, and operating personnel.
+The plans are to bring the company’s total planned new jobs to 900.
+Ricks said, “These are high-paying jobs in engineering, science, and working the shop floor to make the medicines themselves.”

+The goal is to have as many of those jobs as possible to be filled by Hoosier natives, Ricks said..
+“We’re encouraged we can staff the site with high quality workers and that we’ll meet our needs.
+In fact, Purdue is developing a pharmaceutical engineering program, which is 30 miles away and we’ll have a close partnership on that.”